 • There are no perfect applications, nor are there perfect applicants.
 However, every person has the potential to complete an application that catches the eyes of admissions people.

 • If you have a question about an application, first try to find the answer on your own.
-If you are using The Common Application or Universal College Application, go to their respective resources.
+If you are using The Common Application or Universal College Application, go to their respective websites.
 Other students, your high school and/or private counselor are also sources.
 Some college admissions offices are very helpful, particularly when it comes to technology issues.

 • Before filling out an application, ask yourself: What do I want admissions people to ”get” about me?
 How can I distinguish myself from other applicants?
 What is important to me?
 What makes me interesting, unique or different from other people?

 • Every aspect of the application must be attended to and answered with great care.

 • Describe and explain everything on your application.
 Unless told to do so, don’t use one-word answers.

 • Never let your words come across as complaining, whiney or “poor me.”

 • Here are the steps to complete an individual undergraduate admissions application:

 1. Determine which school you want to apply to and what kind of application it uses: its own application, the Common Application.